-Pursuant to the Underwriting Agreement, the Company has agreed to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended, or to contribute to payments the Underwriter may be required to make in respect thereof.
+In the Underwriting Agreement, the Company has agreed to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended, or to contribute to payments the Underwriter may be required to make in respect thereof.

-Until the distribution of the shares of Common Stock is completed, rules of the Securities and Exchange Commission may limit the ability of the Underwriter to bid for and purchase shares of Common Stock.
-As an exception to these rules, the Underwriter is permitted to engage in certain transactions that stabilize the price of the Common Stock.
-Such transactions consist of bids or purchases for the purposes of pegging, fixing or maintaining the price of the Common Stock.
-It is not currently anticipated that the Underwriter will engage in any such transactions in connection with this Offering.

-If the Underwriter creates a short position in the Common Stock in connection with this Offering, i.e., if it sells more shares of Common Stock than are set forth on the cover page of this Prospectus Supplement, the Underwriter may reduce that short position by purchasing shares in the open market.
+In connection with the Offering, the rules of the Securities and Exchange Commission permit the Underwriter to engage in certain transactions that stabilize the price of the Common Stock.
+Such transactions may consist of bids or purchases for the purpose of pegging, fixing or maintaining the price of the Common Stock.
+If the Underwriter creates a short position in the Common Stock in connection with the Offering (I.E., if it sells more shares of Common Stock than are set forth on the cover page of this Prospectus Supplement), the Underwriter may reduce that short position by purchasing Common Stock in the open market.